Annapurna Circuit 23 Days

-Upon arrival at Kathmandu International Airport transfer to your hotel.
-A short briefing will follow concerning the necessary formalities and your Annapurna Circuit trek itinerary.
-Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.
+Upon arrival at Tribhuvan International Airport, transfer to your hotel.
+A short briefing will follow concerning the necessary formalities and your Annapurna Circuit Trek itinerary: depending upon your arrival time, you may spend free time visiting nearby sanctuaries or resting.

 Sightseeing / Cultural Day in Kathmandu Valley

-Half day sightseeing around Kathmandu where your guide will escort you on a tour of Buddhist and Hindu temples and shrines reflecting ancient local traditions.
-There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalised.
-In the evening sample a delicious traditional Nepali dinner.
-Overnight in Kathmandu.
+A half-day sightseeing tour of Kathmandu includes visits to Buddhist and Hindu temples and shrines that reflect ancient local traditions.
+There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalized.
+In the evening, sample a delicious traditional Nepali dinner.
+Overnight in Kathmandu

 Kathmandu to Besi Shahar (830m)

 Breakfast.
-Our trekking guide will come to the hotel at 07:00 hrs to pick you with private transport to leave for Besi Shahar (185km) and will take us about 6 hours.
-Along the journey you will witness some spectacular scenery of white mountains, green hills, rivers and hamlets.
-We overnight at a guesthouse.
+Our trekking guide will come to the hotel at 7:00 a.m. to pick you up with private transport to leave for Besi Shahar (185 km), which will take us about 6 hours.
+Along the journey you will witness some spectacular scenery of white mountains, green hills, rivers, and hamlets.
+We will stay overnight at a guesthouse.

 Besi Shahar to Bahundanda (1430m)

-Our first day’s trekking introduces us to the diverse cultural elements of Nepal and we pass by many typical local houses and the faces of varied ethnic tribes exchanging greetings (Namaste) as we pass.
+Our first day’s trekking introduces us to the diverse cultural elements of Nepal.
+As we pass, we exchange greetings (namaste).
 We will share the trail with mule caravans that transport supplies to the remote villages.
-Our route makes its way through subtropical forests and the rice terraces of Sera to the village of Khudi (840m).
-After we pass the village of Bhulbule we will see a majestic 60m high waterfall.
-Along the way we have views of Manaslu (8156m).
-The mountain views disappear as we come closer to the small town of Ngadi, here we will have to cross the Ngadi Khola by a long suspension bridge.
-From here on the trail moves gently upwards to Bahundanda, an attractive village in the saddle of a long ridge at 1300m (7 hrs).
+Our route makes its way through subtropical forests and the rice terraces of Sera to the village of Khudi (840 m).
+After we pass the village of Bhulbule, we will see a majestic 60-meter-high waterfall.
+Along the way, we have views of Manaslu (8,156 m).
+The mountain views disappear as we come closer to the small town of Ngadi.
+Here, we will have to cross the Ngadi Khola on a long suspension bridge.
+From here on the trail moves gently upwards to Bahundanda, an attractive village in the saddle of a long ridge at 1,300 m (7 hrs).

 Bahundanda to Chamje (1410m)

-We start the day by descending on a steep slippery trail past amphitheatreshaped rice terraces.
-There will be a small hot spring after this descend.
-The rest of today’s trek will have us pass the river a few times and we will see a few waterfalls as well.
-As we near the village of Jagat we will have a steep 200m climb to a trail that has been blasted out of the rock face.
-15 minutes below this village we can visit another small hot spring.
-From Jagat we climb up to Chamje (6 hrs).
+We will start the day by descending on a steep, slippery trail past amphitheater-shaped rice terraces.
+There will be a small hot spring after this descent.
+The rest of today’s trek will have us pass the river a few times, and we will see a few waterfalls as well.
+As we near the village of Jagat, we will have a steep 200-meter climb to a trail that has been blasted out of the rock face.
+15 minutes Below this village, we can visit another small hot spring.
+From Jagat, we climb up to Chamje (6 hrs).

 Chamje to Bagarchhap (2160m)

-Today we will do the 940 meter ascent to Bagarchap through bamboo and rhododendron forests, on a trail high above the river bank.
-We will pass the village of Tal at 1700 meter which lies at the foot of a large waterfall.
-The trail crosses a broad, flat valley that was once a lake (Tal means lake) after which we will cross the Marsyangdi by a 60 meter long suspension bridge.
-The trail will climb up from a second suspension bridge to a stone kani (an arch over the trail) which marks the entrance to Dharapani at 1960 meter.
-All old villages from here to Kagbeni have these arches and they become more elaborate and picturesque as the Tibetan influence becomes stronger.
-The trail slowly climbs from here on through a forest of blue pine, spruce, hemlock, maple and oak to Bagarchhap.
-This is the first village on the trek with typical Tibetan architecture: closely spaced stone houses, with flat roofs piled high with firewood.
+Today we will do the 940-meter ascent to Bagarchap through bamboo and rhododendron forests on a trail high above the river bank.
+We will pass the village of Tal at 1,700 meters, which lies at the foot of a large waterfall.
+The trail crosses a broad, flat valley that was once a lake (Tal means lake), after which we will cross the Marsyangdi on a 60-meter-long suspension bridge.
+We will climb up from a second suspension bridge to a stone Kani (an arch over the trail), which marks the entrance to Dharapani at 1960 meters.
+All old villages from here to Kagbeni have these arches, and they become more elaborate and picturesque as the Tibetan influence becomes stronger.
+The trail slowly climbs from here on through a forest of blue pine, spruce, hemlock, maple, and oak to Bagarchhap.
+This is the first village on the trek with typical Tibetan architecture: closely spaced stone houses with flat roofs piled high with firewood.
 (7 hrs).

 Bagarchhap to Chame(2170m)

-We will first follow the south bank of the river climbing to Syal Khola (the river of jackals) at 2210 meter, after which we will cross the river over a cement bridge near a spectacular waterfall.
-The route crosses several landslides as it works its way uphill through a walnut tree forest and aside apple orchards until we arrive at Chame.
+We will follow the south bank of the river, climbing to Syal Khola (the river of jackals) at 2,210 meters.
+After that, we will cross the river over a cement bridge near a spectacular waterfall.
+The route crosses several landslides as it works its way uphill through a walnut tree forest and past apple orchards until we arrive at Chame.
 At the entrance of the village is a long wall with many prayer wheels.
-Throughout the day there are nice views of Lamjung Himal, Annapurna II and Annapurna IV (7525m) (6 hrs).
+Throughout the day there are nice views of Lamjung Himal, Annapurna II, and Annapurna IV (7,525 m) (6 hrs).

 Chame to Pisang (3190m)

-We will first pass the older part of Chame and climb up to Telekhu at 2840 meter and continue with a long pleasant and mostly level walk through the forest to Brathang, which lies at 2950 meter.
-After the trail rounds a bend here we will see the first view of the dramatic Paungda Danda rock face, a tremendous curved slab of rock rising more then 1500 meter from the river.
-We will cross back to the south bank of the Marsyangdi on a suspension bridge at 3080 meter and then make a long gentle climb over a ridge through blue pine forests.
-After this the trek will be reasonably level as it heads to the upper part of Manang valley to Pisang.
-This town marks the beginning of the region known as Nyesyang, the upper portion of the Manang district (5 hrs).
+We will first pass the older part of Chame and climb up to Telekhu at 2,840 meters, then continue with a long, pleasant, and mostly level walk through the forest to Brathang, which lies at 2950 meters.
+After the trail rounds a bend here, we will see the first view of the dramatic Paungda Danda rock face, a tremendously curved slab of rock rising more than 1,500 meters from the river.
+We will cross back to the south bank of the Marsyangdi on a suspension bridge at 3,080 meters and then make a long, gentle climb over a ridge through blue pine forests.
+The trek will then be relatively level as it heads to the upper part of Manang valley to Pisang.
+This town marks the beginning of the region known as Nyesyang, the upper portion of the Manang district (5 hours).

 Pisang to Manang (3540m)

-Today our trek will slowly climb up to the Tibetan-style village of Bryaga at 3500 meter following the valley floor.
-At Bryaga we will see houses stacked one atop the other, each with an open veranda formed by a neighbour’s rooftop.
-The gompa, perched on a high crag overlooking the village, is the largest in the district and has an outstanding display of statues.
-We then continue through a very arid countryside, dominated by weird cliffs of yellow rock, eroded into dramatic pillars alongside the trail to reach today’s destination, the village of Manang, where the shops are surprisingly well stocked with all the things you might want to refuel on (5 hrs).
+Today our trek will slowly climb up to the Tibetan-style village of Bryaga at 3,500 meters, following the valley floor.
+At Bryaga, we will see houses stacked one atop the other, each with an open veranda formed by a neighbor’s rooftop.
+There is a gompa built on a steep rock overlooking the settlement.
+It is the largest in the district and boasts an impressive collection of statues.
+We then continue through a very arid countryside dominated by weird cliffs of yellow rock, eroded into dramatic pillars alongside the trail, to reach today’s destination, the village of Manang, where the shops are surprisingly well stocked with all the things you might want to refuel on (5 hrs).

-Today we stay in Manang where we can do a short hike to ascent slightly higher to for instance Khangsar, which is a 200 meter ascend.
-It is important to have a relatively restful day today, to allow your body to acclimatize to the higher altitudes and thinning air.
-It also gives us the possibility to wash some of our clothing.
+Today we stay in Manang, where we can take a short hike to a slightly higher elevation, such as Khangsar, which is a 200-meter climb.
+It is important to have a relatively restful day today to allow your body to acclimatize to the higher altitudes and thinning air.
+It also gives us the possibility of washing some of our clothing.

 Manang to Letdar (4250)

-Trekking slowly upwards to Thorung La we will leave the large trees behind and see vegetation consisting mainly of scrub juniper and alpine grass and we will pass a few meadows where horses and yaks graze.
+Trekking slowly upwards to Thorang La, we will leave the large trees behind and see vegetation consisting mainly of scrub juniper and alpine grass, and we will pass a few meadows where horses and yaks graze.
 After we reach Yak Kharka we will see herds of blue sheep grazing the steep slopes as well.
-About an hour after passing Yak Kharka we will arrive at Letdar (4:30 hrs).
+About an hour after passing Yak Kharka, we will arrive at Letdar (4:30 hrs).

 Letdar to Thorang Phedi, or Thorang High Camp

-Again a relatively easy day to get used to the altitude before we have to cross the highest point in the trek, and possibly the highest point you have been on in your life.
-From Letdar we will continue to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by vertical cliffs at 4420 meter.
-Blue sheep and even snow leopards can be sometimes seen in this valley.
-High in the skies above us we can see lammergeyers and Himalayan griffons circling around (3-4 hrs).
+Again, a relatively easy day to acclimate to the altitude before we reach the highest point of the trek—and possibly the highest point you have ever been in your life.
+From Letdar we will continue to climb the east bank of the Jarang Khola to Thorung Phedi; it is a rock-strewn meadow surrounded by vertical cliffs at 4,420 meters.
+Blue sheep and even snow leopards can sometimes be seen in this valley.
+High in the skies above us, we can see lammergeiers and Himalayan griffons circling around (3–4 hours).